 In the following picture, you can see that I selected a cell that contains a comment but the Delete option is blurred here.
-So, I cannot delete comment in Excel from here.
+So, I cannot delete comments in Excel from here.

-The possible reason for this can be not posting the comment.
+The possible reason for this is not posting the comment.
 In the following image, you can see that I have inserted the comment into that cell but I have not posted it yet.
 And, for this reason, I am not able to delete the comment.

 Let’s see the steps to solving this problem.